 Skip to contents

-These functions implement operations on pairs of geometries in OGC WKT format.
+These functions implement operations on pairs of geometries in OGC WKB or WKT format.

 Usage